carbon-language/carbon-lang/README.md

 ```

 However, the toolchain is still very early and many things don't yet work.
-Please hold off on filing lots of bugs, we know many parts of this don't work
+Please hold off on filing lots of bugs: we know many parts of this don't work
 yet or may not work on all systems.
 We expect to have releases that are much
 more robust and reliable that you can try out when we reach our
 [0.1 milestone](/docs/project/milestones.md#milestone-01-a-minimum-viable-product-mvp-for-evaluation).